Food Service Manager Visa Sponsorship Jobs in Florida

 Which visa types are most common for food service manager roles in Florida?

-The H-1B is the most frequently used visa for food service managers in Florida when the role requires a bachelor's degree in hospitality management, food science, or a related field.
+The H-1B visa is the most frequently used visa for food service managers in Florida when the role requires a bachelor's degree in hospitality management, food science, or a related field.
 The L-1A is relevant for managers transferring within a multinational hospitality company.
 Some candidates qualify under the EB-3 employment-based immigrant visa if their employer is willing to pursue permanent sponsorship through PERM labor certification.

 How to find food service manager visa sponsorship jobs in Florida?